willsather/turborepo-starter/README.md

 ## Getting Started

-This repository is a simle Turborepo starter which contains the basic Turborepo setup and configuration.
+This repository is a simple Turborepo starter which contains the basic Turborepo setup and configuration.

 To start using, you can use the following commands: